PPE and homecare workers

 Personal protective equipment (PPE) describes items such as aprons, gloves, fluid repellent surgical masks and goggles.

-1. Recommendations on the use of PPE and how often they need to be changed when:
+Recommendations on how often PPE needs to be changed

 Putting on and taking off PPE

 PPE is only effective when it is put on and taken off properly, combined with good hand hygiene and other precautions such as avoiding touching your hands and face.